dyninst/dyninst/docs/dyninstAPI/public/BPatch_point.h.rst

   .. cpp:function:: BPatch_function* getCalledFunction()

-    Return a BPatch_function representing the function that is called at the point.
+    Returns a BPatch_function representing the function that is called at the point.
 If the point is not a function call site or the target of the call cannot be determined, then this function returns NULL.